Da Vinci Dot Cards Part 5: Earth Tones & Neutrals

 I was nervous to switch to Raw Sienna because its more orangey color means it mixes differently, but I found it to actually be better in most cases!
 It’s a bit harder to make work in skies, hue-wise, but I like how smooth it is.
 It’s better for dry grass, even though dry grass is less orange, because adding a bit of blue mutes it to a nicer grayish tone than I can achieve with MANS (at least with the mixers on my palette).
 It’s better for sandstone, etc., because it matches the orange tones of the desert more.
 It’s great in light values for buff-colored animals.
 It’s just got a ton of use cases and is super-flexible as a mixer.

-I am less interested in Raw Sienna Deep, even though it matches the hue of MANS better, ,because it is made from a yellow ochre pigment so it won’t have that PBr7 magic.
+I was initially excited by this as a MANS alternative because it matches the hue nearly exactly, but then I realized it is made from a yellow ochre pigment so it won’t have that PBr7 magic.
+Nah.

 Raw Umber Natural is the traditional color that “Raw Umber” used to refer to, before we came to associate it with a darker brown in the modern era.
 This is a color I considered for dry grass before I learned how to mix with Raw Sienna.
 It’s close, but a bit too brown and hard to tilt in the right direction.
 I also found it difficult to paint out because it’s low-tinting.

 Raw Umber is the dark, cool color that most companies refer to now with the term ‘Raw Umber.’
-This is a nice version of it.
-I am not a huge fan of this color but this is my favorite one.
+I’m not really a fan generally, but this is a nice version of it; a cool barklike brown with reasonable tinting strength.
+It is a bit binder-heavy and can go shiny in masstone.

 Earth Oranges & Reds